joelrenjith/srsran_srsue_setup/README.md

    - `docker_ran` (subnet : `10.53.1.0`) is the docker network for srsRAN and Open5Gs.
 The LFE is connected to this network.
    - `packetHighway` (subnet : `10.53.2.0`) is the docker network connecting the LFE and HLDE.
 Both LFE and HLDE are connected to this network.
 - Now run `gateways.sh` given here in the host to setup the routing for the overall architetcure.
 All traffic going from RAN to CORE will pass through LFE.
 (This also conatins the normal gateway commands for the srsRAN setup.)
+- Test the UE connections once more.(Incase it inst wokring, just open another terminal and open a shell into the LFE container).

 ## PulledPork:
+ - The below setup has been already implemented in the LFE container.
+This is just for your reference.
  - Refer [PulledPork3 Setup](https://github.com/shirkdog/pulledpork3) to setup Pulled Pork.
  - In the HLDE container, start a webserver in the same directory where you are storing the updated ruleset.
  - Open `pulledpork.py` in the LFE conatiner and do the following change: